octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.62 - 2024-02-01 =
+* Set property_country taxonomy in 10ninetty imports when applicable
+* First steps in reconciling Zoopla exports.
+Just logged for now whilst we trial this feature
+* Declared compatibility with WordPress 6.4.3

 = 2.0.61 - 2024-01-24 =
 * If new status or type received that's not been mapped before add it to the 'Taxonomy' settings area as an option ready to be mapped